ruminder-hub/group_formation/README.md

 # Group Formation
 This project is developed as part of Advance Topics in Software Development course at Dalhousie University.
 It uses all the industry standard to make the code clean and easy to modify the code as more functionalities are added to the project.
-This project is a part of a course work at Dalhousie University and it is developed in a way that new functionalities can be added easily along with modifying existing functionalities without introducing new errors and bugs.

 Course Work: Advanced Topics in Software Development Programming Language: Java